Leonard Spigelgass

-Leonard Spigelgass (November 26, 1908 – February 15, 1985) was an American film producer and screenwriter.
+Leonard Spigelgass (November 26, 1908 – February 15, 1985) was an American playwright, film producer and screenwriter.
 During his career, Spigelgass wrote the scripts for 11 Academy Award-winning films.
 He himself was nominated in 1950 for the story for Mystery Street and garnered three Writers Guild of America nominations over the course of his career.
+Spigelgass was also a friend of Gore Vidal who used Spigelgass as the model for Vidal's semi fictionary "wise hack" character in the latter's series of essays about Hollywood.

 Biography

 Life

 Born to a Jewish family in Brooklyn, New York, Spigelgass graduated from New York University in 1929.
 He was a literary and drama critic for The Brooklyn Eagle and the Saturday Review of Literature before moving to Hollywood.

 Fox

 Spigelglass got his start collaborating on the script for Erich von Stroheim's Walking Down Broadway at Fox Films.
 After the film was shot, studio executives ordered the film to be re-edited and re-shot; it was released under the new title Hello, Sister!
 (1933).
 Spigelglass worked as assistant to Julian Josephson, head of story at Fox.

 Spigelglass was also credited as writer on Stingaree (1934) and Escape to Paradise at RKO.